AstrobioMike/AstrobioMike.github.io/bash/six_commands.md

 ---
 ---
 <br>
-# Some real-life examples
+# Ok, so where's the advertised gloriousness?
-So yeah, this is all well and good, but as mentioned above, I know firsthand that it's really hard to care about these things until you are already using them to make your life easier.
-But the problem is that it's also kinda hard to get to that point *before* you care enough about using them so that you learn to.
-This is the conundrum.
+I know, this is all well and good, and as mentioned at the start I know firsthand that it's really hard to care about these things until you are already using them to make your life easier.
+But the problem is that it's also kinda hard to get to that point *before* you care enough about using them to learn them.
+This is the conundrum we face 😕

-To hopefully help bridge that gap, let's hop over to [Why is this all worth it?]({{ site.url }}/bash/why) for some examples of how I use these things every day 😊
+To hopefully help bridge that gap, let's hop over to [Why is this all worth it?]({{ site.url }}/bash/why) for some real-life examples of how I use these things every day.